 The article identified at the end of the comment in this posting focuses on the American family.
 The following is a summary of the impressions I gained from reading the article.

 The homosexuals who now clamor to be given the right to marry were not all that long ago opposed to becoming married.
-That they now changed their minds on that is because during the last five decades the institution of marriage has been so extensively redefined, and its fundamental aspects and attributes so extensively deconstructed, that marriage no longer does what it had been doing for thousands of years, create and foster an effective symbiosis of marriage and civilization.
+That some of them now changed their minds on that is because during the last five decades the institution of marriage has been so extensively redefined, and its fundamental aspects and attributes so extensively deconstructed, that marriage no longer does what it had been doing for thousands of years, create and foster an effective symbiosis of marriage and civilization.

 In the short span of time of not quite two generations, all of the aspects of marriage that were necessary to make civilization possible and strong had been legislated out of existence.
 Then homosexual pairs wanted in on something that no longer demanded from its participants those obligations that had made marriage an essential ingredient without which civilization could no longer function as well as it once did.

 What once had made America (and all other nations) great has been engineered out of existence.
 We now must live with the consequences of that and may as well let homosexual pairs avail themselves, which they are perfectly happy to do, of an institution that is nothing more than a useless empty shell of something that in its former glory was the design for strong social building blocks from which a strong society had been constructed.
 The empty shells of those building blocks, whether they ostensibly still are “whole” or have been broken and crushed by divorce and separation, now are ruins and rubble that litter the social landscape.

 We try to scavenge from the ruins and rubble what we can, but nothing much useful can be created from what we manage to salvage.
 Strong and well-functioning societies cannot be constructed from empty shells and their broken remains.